CyberFlameGO/svnpython/Doc/library/gettext.rst

       print _('This string will be translated.')

-   For convenience, you want the :func:`_` function to be installed in Python's builtins namespace, so it is easily accessible in all modules of your application.
+   For convenience, you want the :func:`_` function to be installed in Python's builtin namespace, so it is easily accessible in all modules of your application.

    .. versionchanged:: 2.4